teobouvard/igclib/readme.md

 ### Library

-* task validator with waypoints validation times
+* safety check on task and tracks
 * add other features to ```pilot_features()```
 * write native code for distance calculation
 * remember entry start check will not work without a turnpoint inside